Royal Family KIDS® Group Mentoring Club

 Fill out the "Request Information form, below.

 An initial interview to answer your questions and determine program suitability with the director will be scheduled.
 An application will be sent to you via email if you qualify after this interview.

 A complete background screening is required, if you have not attended the current year's camp.

-8 hours of training for new volunteers (provided by the local RFK Staff).
+8 hours of training for new volunteers and 4 hours for returning volunteers. (provided by the local RFK Staff).